 This new set of 16 teams usually come from countries like Spain, Germany, Denmark and France.
 All games in the final phase are elimination games based on the usual one home game and one away game format.

-During the quarter final stage, one of the team’s home arena is selected and will play host to all of the games.
-The final 4 stage is held during one weekend, with two semi-finals taking place on one day while the next day is scheduled for the finals and the third-place playoff.
+During the quarter-final stage, one of the team’s home arena is selected and will play host to all of the games.
+The final 4 stages is held during one weekend, with two semi-finals taking place on one day while the next day is scheduled for the finals and the third-place playoff.

 There appears to be a distinct advantage when it comes to hosting the Final 4 competition as 3 out of the last 5 hosts have gone on to win the competition as of 2019.